safayavatsal/zara/README.md

 ## Interaction:

-The assistant greets you based on the time of day.
+The assistant greets you based on the time of day.  <br>
-Speak commands like "Open YouTube", "Tell me about Python", "What is the time", "Play music", etc.
+Speak commands like "Open YouTube", "Tell me about Python", "What is the time", "Play music", etc.  <br>
-The assistant will perform the requested tasks and provide responses accordingly.
+The assistant will perform the requested tasks and provide responses accordingly.  <br>
-Example Commands
+Example Commands  <br>
-Open YouTube: Opens YouTube in the default web browser.
+Open YouTube: Opens YouTube in the default web browser.  <br>
-Tell me about Python: Fetches a summary from Wikipedia about Python.
+Tell me about Python: Fetches a summary from Wikipedia about Python.  <br>
-What is the time: Speaks the current time.
+What is the time: Speaks the current time.  <br>
-Play music: Plays a random track from the specified music directory.
+Play music: Plays a random track from the specified music directory.  <br>
-Open Word: Opens Microsoft Word application.
+Open Word: Opens Microsoft Word application.  <br>
-Hobbies: Shares a list of hobbies like dancing, singing, drawing, and listening to music.
+Hobbies: Shares a list of hobbies like dancing, singing, drawing, and listening to music.  <br>
 <br>
 ## Files Included
 ```virtual_assistant.py ```: Python script implementing the virtual assistant functionality.